johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

            ✕ |

 This is a good post.
-Not just because the upvote probability is independent of the user's politics, but because the intercept is above the horizontal because this post receives mostly upvotes.
+Not just because the upvote probability is independent of the user's politics, but because this post receives mostly upvotes -- the intercept is above zero.
 This post has some quality that users of this forum are looking for.

 <!-- And for completeness sake, a unequivocally bad post might look like this.